Generating requirements.txt in PyCharm and Solving the "Externally Managed Environment" Error

 Check Which

-Are Being Used
+pip and python Are Being Used

-Ensure that pip
+Ensure that pip and python point to the

 virtual environment's executables.

-1 |
+1 | |

-The output paths should point to the .venv
+The output paths should point to the .venv directory,

-such as /path/to/your/project/.venv/bin/pip
+such as /path/to/your/project/.venv/bin/pip.

 Recreating the Virtual Environment